Categories

 Examples (including but not limited to)

-Pencil, ink, charcoal, pastel, crayon, scratchboard, marker, etc.
+Pencil, ink, charcoal, pastel, crayon, scratchboard, marker, ink drawings colored with paint, etc.

 Special Instructions